Breakfast at Bay View Waterfront Bed & Breakfast

 1 ½ T lemon juice

 3 Cups shredded Cheese (cook’s choice.
-I like sharp cheddar.)
+I like sharp cheddar or a mixture.)

 Sweet &/or green pepper